-The research papers that I found on PubMed describe attempts to find a correlation between diet, lifestyle, and frequency of UTI.
+The research papers that I found on PubMed describe attempts to find a correlation between diet, lifestyle, and UTI frequency.

 Here is what I have learned after reading through the results of several studies.